hoffmanc/resque-wiki/FAQ.md

 ### Graceful Shutdown

 When you write a restart task for resque, you may want to think what happens to a job running at that time.
-If you want to make sure the job finishes properly, you better send `QUIT` signal to the existing resque worker process so that the worker process will stop gracefully.
+If you want to make sure the job finishes properly, you must send the `QUIT` signal to the existing resque worker process.
+This will stop the worker process gracefully.

-Check out [Readme](https://github.com/defunkt/resque/blob/master/README.md) to know more how Resque worker responds signals.
+Check out [Readme](https://github.com/defunkt/resque/blob/master/README.md) to learn more about how Resque workers respond to signals.

 ## How do I ensure my Rails classes/environment is loaded?

-Make sure you start your workers by specifying ```environment``` as part of your rake execution, e.g.
+Make sure you start your workers by specifying `environment` as part of your rake execution.

+For example:

 ```
 QUEUE=* rake environment resque:work
 ```

-Some users also see issues where Rails models are lazy-loaded in the Job execution and due to some internal class loading wackiness this results in LoadErrors or Uninitialized Constant exceptions.
-This can be solved by forcing ActiveRecord models to load, by creating a ```lib/tasks/resque.rake```
+Some users also experience issues where Rails models are lazy-loaded in the Job execution.
+Due to some internal class loading wackiness, this results in `LoadErrors` or `Uninitialized Constant` exceptions.
+This can be solved by forcing ActiveRecord models to load, by creating a `lib/tasks/resque.rake`

 ``` ruby
 # load the Rails app all the time